One Hundred Years Ago: Production

 The film was shot at Australian Life Biograph's factory in Manly, New South Wales.

 Unlike many Australian films of the time, it was an original script, not based on a play.
 The author was Patrick William Marony.

 The story is founded on fact.
 In an old cell at Norfolk Island may be seen the following inscription: "I, Jasper Hugh Lovel, here proclaim, before God and man, I am innocent.
 May God avenge me on mine enemy."

+Reception

+The Launceston Daily Telegraph called it: